-- 1. Use a telephone connected to one of the Phone Adapter's PHONE ports.
+- 1. Use a telephone connected to the PHONE port of the Voice Gateway.
 (You can only access the Interactive Voice Response Menu through an analog telephone, not any of the Internet phones.) - 2.
 Press (in other words, press the star key four times). - Wait until you hear "Linksys configuration menu.
-Please enter the option followed by the # (pound) key or hang up to exit." - Refer to the following table that lists actions, commands, menu choices, and descriptions.
+Please enter the option followed by the # (pound) key or hang up to exit." - 4.
+Refer to the following table that lists actions, commands, menu choices, and descriptions.
 After you select an option, press the # (pound) key.
 To exit the menu, hang up the telephone.

-Chapter 5: Using the Interactive Voice Response Menu Overview
+Chapter 5: Using the Interactive Voice Response Menu Overview 13